-Student Prince & the Fort Restaurant begins annual Oktoberfest celebration
+Student Prince & The Fort Restaurant begins annual Oktoberfest celebration

-Called “The Mighty Oktoberfest on Fort Street!”
-The Student Prince invited patrons to “come raise a boot of beer,” enjoy food and live music.
+The annual event called “The Mighty Oktoberfest on Fort Street!” invites patrons to “come raise a boot of beer,” enjoy food and live music.

 Due to COVID-19 concerns and Springfield being raised to high risk for COVID-19 spread, the restaurant is taking further precautions to ensure a fun and safe environment for guests and workers.

-That includes patrons must wear a mask when away from their table, and social distancing of 6-feet must be maintained, which includes no dancing.
+That includes patrons must wear a mask when away from their table and social distancing of six feet must be maintained, which includes no dancing.

 22News spoke with Andy Yee, co-owner of the Student Prince.
 He said that downtown Springfield businesses need all the support that they can get during the pandemic.

-“It’s very important to downtown Springfield, working with the administration of Mayor Sarno that has been very important in permitting us to doing what we are doing right now,” said Yee.
+“It’s very important to downtown Springfield, working with the administration of Mayor Sarno that has been very important in permitting us to doing what we are doing right now,” Yee said.
 “You know we are bringing safe entertainment back to downtown Springfield.”